The Schmitt Music Mural

 Schmitt Music

 Paul Schmitt started the Schmitt Music company in 1896.
-The headquarters was in downtown Minneapolis near the intersection of 10th and Nicollet.
+Their headquarters was in downtown Minneapolis near the intersection of 10th and Nicollet.
+Paul’s son, Bob, took over the company.

-In the 1970s, many buildings downtown were demolished and added to the ever-growing acreage of flat parking lots.
+In the 1960s and 70s, many buildings downtown were demolished as a part of an “urban renewal” campaign and added to the ever-growing acreage of flat parking lots.
 The pharmacy next to Schmitt was one of them.

 The Schmitts quickly responded with the 3-story, hand-painted mural.
-They chose Ravel’s “Gaspard de la Nuit” because it’s visually interesting.
+Flanagan had suggested the “Minnesota March” or the National Anthem.
+Instead, the Schmitt's chose the third movement of Ravel’s “Gaspard de la Nuit” because it’s visually interesting with its g# minor key.
 It is also reportedly very hard to play.

 Celebrity Sightings

-The famous classical pianist, Van Cliburn, posed for a magazine spread in front of the mural in 1977.
+The technically challenging music was the perfect backdrop for the famous classical pianist, Harvey Lavan “Van” Cliburn Jr., who posed for a magazine spread in front of the mural in 1977.

 The photographer, Robert Whitman, was only 26, and admits that he didn’t know what he was doing but in his gut he knew Prince would be a star.

-Lizzo filmed part of her “Boys” music video here in 2018 as a tribute to Prince and their work together.
+Lizzo also filmed part of her “Boys” music video there in 2018 as a tribute to Prince and their work together.

 There’s no date announced for construction, so I’d come sooner rather than later.